Peterntuph/home/_posts/2020-03-23-intro-of-sql.md

 ---
 layouts: archive
-title: "Introduction to SQL"
+title: "Introduction to SQL I"
 ---
-## Introduction to SQL
+## Introduction to SQL I
 > SQL is a  domain-specific programming language designed for managing data in a relational database management system(RDBMS), and is used by a huge number of apps and organizations.
 For more information, please click the following link: [SQL_wiki](https://en.wikipedia.org/wiki/SQL "Title")

 Nowadays, people who work as data scienctist and analyst, software developer and even web designer require to use SQL as a tool for sharing and managing data in RDBMS.
 This post aims to record my self-learning experience and share with people who would like to learnig some basic technics in SQL.
 So, Let's get started.